code-recall/code-recall.github.io/semantic-html/understanding-dialogs.md

 ## The Difference Between Modal and Non-Modal Dialogs

+I wrote this after reading Kilian's post about how to better leverage HTML elements so you don't need JavaScript: https://www.htmhell.dev/adventcalendar/2023/2/.

 ### Modal Dialogs

 The example above is a *modal dialog*.
 A modal dialog: